-The payment amounts will vary depending upon the type of accommodation and meal plan you select.
-All payments begin with an $1400 initial payment due at the time you submit your License Agreement.
+Housing costs will vary depending upon the type of accommodation and meal plan you select.
+All payments begin with a $1600 Initial Payment; Part A is $800 and due at the time you submit your License Agreement, while Part B ($800) is due by August 1.
 The initial payment is credited toward your total charges and is not a deposit.
 You have the option of paying the remaining amount in eight payments scheduled September through April or you may pay as many payments as you like in advance.
 The first scheduled payment is due at the beginning of September.
-View the fee schedule Academic Year to get an estimate of the payments for the 2012-2013 academic year (pdf format, Adobe Acrobat required).
+View the Fee Schedule to get an estimate of the payments for the academic year (pdf format, Adobe Acrobat required).

-Housing payments may be made directly to the housing office or electronically through the University EPOS payment system.
-Housing residents can check their financial statement at MySFSU by using their University ID or by calling the Bursar’s Office at 415.338.1181.
+Housing payments may be made directly to the housing office or made electronically through the University credit/debit third party provider payment system.
+(MasterCard, VISA, American Express, and Discover) Housing residents can check their financial statement at MySFSU by using their University ID or by calling the Bursar's Office at 415.338.1181.